Strasserism: Strasser brothers

-Gregor and Otto Strasser were the sons of a Catholic judicial officer from Upper Bavaria, and were influenced by their father's ideals, which sought to combine nationalism, socialism, and Christianity while opposing both hereditary monarchy and unrestrained capitalism.
+Gregor and Otto Strasser were the sons of a Catholic judicial officer from Upper Bavaria.
+They were influenced by their father's ideals, which sought to combine nationalism, socialism, and Christianity while opposing both hereditary monarchy and unrestrained capitalism.
 Forged by their shared experience in World War I, the brothers began their political careers fighting side-by-side in the Freikorps to crush the Bavarian Soviet Republic in 1919.
-They subsequently joined the early Nazi Party, where they formed a potent political partnership: Gregor as the charismatic organizer and political leader of the northern party bloc, and Otto as the primary ideologue who provided the theoretical substance for their bloc.
+They then joined the early Nazi Party, where they formed a potent political partnership: Gregor as the charismatic organizer and political leader of the northern party bloc, and Otto as the primary ideologue who provided the theoretical substance for their bloc.
 They were both associated with the Kampfverlag press in the late 1920s.
 However, according to historian Udo Kissenkoetter, Gregor had already withdrawn from the publisher's affairs by 1928 at the latest, even though many of the radical articles published there were still being written by Otto under Gregor's name.
-This practice exploited Gregor's reputation and parliamentary immunity to shield Otto from prosecution, but in turn subjected Gregor to a persistent wave of libel lawsuits.
-After Otto's formal split from the party in 1930—announced with the headline "The Socialists are leaving the NSDAP!" in the Kampfverlag media—Gregor quickly adopted a critical stance.
-He expressed his personal bitterness over the situation, noting in a private letter how his brother had taken over the newspaper he had founded through a "series of disloyal chess moves" that had "completely destroyed" their personal relationship.
+This practice utilized Gregor's reputation and parliamentary immunity to shield Otto from prosecution, and in turn subjected Gregor to a wave of libel lawsuits.
+After Otto's formal split from the party in 1930—announced with the headline "The Socialists are leaving the NSDAP!" in the Kampfverlag media—Gregor quickly adopted a critical stance towards Otto.
+He expressed his personal bitterness over the situation, stating in a private letter how his brother had taken over the newspaper he had founded through a "series of disloyal chess moves" that had "completely destroyed" their personal relationship.